 This course introduces the basic concepts of botany as they apply to horticulture.
 Topics include nomenclature, physiology, morphology, and anatomy as they apply to plant culture.
 Upon completion, students should be able to apply the basic principles of botany to horticulture.
+01 т 1 ...

 Class Lab Credit

 HOR 164 Hort Pest Management 2 2 3

 Prerequisites:

+Corequisites: